Examples of Horizontal Integration

 Horizontal Integration Example # 2 – Marriott-Starwood

 Marriott and Starwood were two renowned hotel chains all across the globe.
 In 2016, Marriot acquired Starwood in a deal wherein the Starwood shareholders were given 0.8 shares of the merged entity against every Starwood share they held (0.8x acquisition ratio).

 Post-merger, Marriott has access to over 6000 properties in about 125 countries.
-The biggest challenge that this deal faced was the merging of the Loyalty programs of the 2 chains because of the different benefit provided by each program.
+The biggest challenge that this deal faced was the merging of the Loyalty programs of the 2 chains because of the different benefits provided by each program.
 The merger was officially completed, including the consolidation of the different Loyalty programs into 1, by during the second half of 2018.

 Horizontal Integration Example #3 – Arcelor-Mittal

 Arcelor-Mittal is the world’s largest steel producer that was formed after two steel giant Arcelor SA and Mittal Steel Company decided to merge.
 LN Mittal became the president of the new entity and owns the majority stake.

 Mittal started the bid for a merger by offering cash to Arcelor Shareholders.
 The board initially did not agree to the merger and started looking at Severstal for a possible merger.
 However, after detailed talks, Mittal improved its bid and looking at the perceived synergies that the new entity would offer, paid 40.37 Euros to Arcelor shareholders to buy them out.
 Post-merger, the resulting firm was producing 10% of the world’s total steel.

 Horizontal Integration Example #4 – Exxon-Mobil